E 2 E

 Picture

-My good friend Ali and I had been connecting regularly to drink tea together and talk about life.
-Every topic was up for grabs and the very topics I’d been taught to avoid - politics and religion at the top of the list - were often the starting point of conversation for Ali and his friends.
-We had recently been having more in-depth conversations about the nature of Christianity and Islam and I was looking forward to meeting again.
+My good friend Ali and I had been meeting regularly to share tea and discuss life.
+No topic was off-limits.
+In fact, the very subjects I’d been taught to avoid—politics and religion—were often the starting points of our conversations.
+Recently, our discussions had taken a deeper turn, exploring the nature of Christianity and Islam, and I was looking forward to continuing them.

-As we sat down Ali grinned and asked, “Shall we continue our discussion of Christianity and Islam?”
+Ali grinned as he sat down.
+“Shall we continue our discussion on Christianity and Islam?”

-I was in many ways still trying to figure Ali out.
-In one sense he had a real curiosity to learn about other religions, especially Christianity as he conversed with me.
-But it also seemed that he just liked to talk about stuff.
-He - and his friends when they joined us - reminded me of the Athenians in Acts 17 who “spent their time doing nothing but talking about and listening to the latest ideas.”
-I wasn’t sure if he was really interested in my faith or just interested in talking about it.
-But I plugged away trusting that the Holy Spirit was working.
+I was still trying to figure Ali out.
+He was curious about other religions, especially Christianity, yet he also seemed to simply enjoy discussing ideas.
+He—and his friends when they joined us—reminded me of the Athenians in Acts 17 who “spent their time doing nothing but talking about and listening to the latest ideas.”
+I wasn’t sure if he was genuinely seeking truth or just relishing intellectual debate.
+But I pressed on, trusting that the Holy Spirit was at work.

-Grinning back at him and unzipping my backpack I said, “Oh that would be great.
-In fact, I brought my Bible with me and wanted to share a few verses that are very important to me.
-They sort of explain why I believe what I believe.
-I’d love to hear what you think of them.”
+Grinning back, I unzipped my backpack and said, “That sounds great.
+In fact, I brought my Bible with me and wanted to share a few verses that are central to my faith.
+I’d love to hear your thoughts.”

-Ali interrupted me before I could even begin.
+Ali cut in before I could continue.
 “Wait a minute.
 What is the book of John?
 Jesus’ book is the Injeel.”

-I realized I’d need to explain some things.
+I realized I needed to clarify.
 “Oh, yes.
-John is the fourth biography of Jesus and is part of the Injeel.
+John is one of the four biographies of Jesus and is part of the Injeel.
 We Christians call the Injeel the New Testament.”

-A look of concern came over Ali’s face.
-He began to speak cautiously.
+A look of concern crossed Ali’s face.
+He spoke carefully.
 “Hmmm.
-I don’t want to offend you Aaron, but this only confirms what I’ve always been taught.
-We Muslims believe that Allah gave Isa - you call him Jesus - the Injeel.
-He gave him the Injeel because he had given the Tawrat to Moses but the Jews corrupted it.
-So then he gave the Zebur, I think you call it the Psalms, to David but it too was changed and corrupted.
-Then God gave the Injeel to Jesus and, I’m sorry to say this Aaron, but Christians corrupted it as well.
-What you have there, your Bible, is not really God’s book but is a corrupted form of the Injeel.
-Thankfully, God in his mercy saw fit to send the Holy Quran to the Prophet Mohammed - may peace be upon him - and it is incorruptible.”
+I don’t want to offend you, Aaron, but this only confirms what I’ve always been taught.
+We Muslims believe that Allah gave Isa—you call him Jesus—the Injeel.
+He gave it because the Tawrat given to Moses was corrupted by the Jews.
+Then, the Zebur—what you call the Psalms—was also changed.
+Finally, God gave the Injeel to Jesus, but, I’m sorry to say this, Aaron, Christians corrupted it as well.
+What you have there, your Bible, is not really God’s book but a distorted version of the Injeel.
+Thankfully, in His mercy, God sent the Holy Quran to the Prophet Mohammed—peace be upon him—and it is incorruptible.”

 How would you answer Ali?